 What is DNS?

-Domain Name Service - or DNS - is the address book of the internet.
+Domain Name System - or DNS - is often described as the address book of the internet, though a map may be a more accurate analogy.
 When you type "ProtonMail.com" into your browser, your computer doesn't understand that address.
-It contacts a specified DNS, which looks up that address and tells your computer "oh, that's 22.214.171.124," (which is what's known as an "IP address"), which your computer understands.
-Your computer contacts that address, and ProtonMail's website is displayed in your browser.
+It contacts a specified DNS, which looks up that address and tells your computer "oh, that's 126.96.36.199," (which is what's known as an "IP address"), which your computer understands.
+Your computer then contacts that address, and ProtonMail's website is displayed in your browser.
 This same basic process happens with apps, streaming services, and pretty much anything requiring an internet connection.
-For a great explanation of why this matters and is worth protecting, check out Mullvad VPN's "blog post "All about DNS servers and privacy."
+For a full explanation of why this matters and is worth protecting, check out Mullvad VPN's blog post "All about DNS servers and privacy," but the short version is that DNS resolvers control where you can and cannot go online, and could (and often do) log the sites you attempt to visit and sell that data to data brokers for advertising (or other purposes).
 Many Internet Service Providers and VPN providers operate their own DNS resolvers.
-If you plan to use a reputable VPN, I highly encourage you to use their DNS resolver to avoid leakage.
-If you choose not to use a VPN, you can change most devices or browsers to use alternate DNS resolvers.
-There are a lot of advantages to this.
-For one, most default DNS providers keep a log of the sites you attempt to accecss, which then gets sold to data brokers and added to your profile.
-For another, many alternate DNS providers block known advertising domains or malware, meaning a safer and less frustrating experience online.
+If you plan to use a reputable VPN, I highly encourage you to use their DNS resolver - which is frequently built into the app and applied automatically when connecting - to avoid leakage.
+If you choose not to use a VPN, you can change most devices or browsers to use alternate, privacy-respecting DNS resolvers.
 Privacy Guides offers a great list of alternate DNS providers, and if you're unsure how to change your DNS, try doing a web search for the device or browser you're using along with "change DNS."